format_list_bulleted Topic Overview

 A non-catalog purchase requisition, also called a non-catalog request, is a purchasing method accessed through iProcurement that is used to purchase services or goods.
 Before initiating a new non-catalog purchase requisition, Stanford purchasers should review goods offered by Amazon Business and SmartMart Catalog Suppliers, which offer a streamlined and efficient ordering process.

-In some cases, price or terms may need to be negotiated and documented in a formal contract (where a signature is required) to protect Stanford.
+In some cases, price or terms may need to be negotiated and documented in a formal procurement contract (where a signature is required) to protect Stanford.

 Suppliers of goods and services to Stanford are paid based on invoices matched against an active purchase order.
-Departments and suppliers follow the purchase order invoice process to pay against a purchase order.
+All iProcurement purchase requisitions (SmartMart Catalog Suppliers, Amazon Business, Non-Catalog Requests and SmartMart Contracts) generate a purchase order.

 Subawards